exiguus/zola-monoplain/README.md

 - Keep it lean.
 Adding bloat will likely result in your PR being rejected.
 - Consider backward compatibility, ideally people blindly-upgrading won't see any unexpected changes to their sites.

-New theme maintainers are welcome but should provide pull-request or two first!

 ## Tabler Icons

 Use [Tabler Icons](https://tabler.io/icons) for icons.